shrinerb/shrine/README.md

 }
 ```

+These storages will by default be used for caching and storing attachments, but
+you can use additional storages with the `default_storage` plugin.
+Next we
-Next we should create an uploader specific to the type of files we're
+should create an uploader specific to the type of files we're uploading:
-uploading:

 ```rb
 class ImageUploader < Shrine